Workplace productivity statistics for 2022

 However, when that doesn't happen, productivity is affected — especially in the workplace.

-Productivity statistics reveal that 86% of the executives believe that ineffective communication is the main problem for all productivity-related issues.
+Productivity statistics reveal that 86% of the executives believe that ineffective communication is the main problem for all productivity-related issues and work failures.

 That's because workplace communication is often expected to be concise.
 It can even be considered impolite if you're not concise — during meetings, when writing an email, etc.